 - 1. Attendance: In this course you should strengthen your abilities to collaborate with your peers and become a contributing member of a dynamic learning community.
 Your attendance and participation is essential.
 Collaboration with your peers outside class is strongly encouraged.
 All students are expected to read the assigned material before each class session.
 Students will frequently be asked to discuss textbook and lecture material in small groups.
 Students' final grade will be dropped in the event of excessive absences.
-For every fourth absence ("excused" or "unexcused"), students' final grade will be dropped one letter grade (ie: every 4th, 8th, 12th, etc. absence).
-Accommodations can be made at instructor discretion for extenuating circumstances (ie: maternity/paternity leave). - 2.
+Upon being absent five times ("excused" or "unexcused"), students' final grade will be dropped one letter grade.
+Accommodations can be made at my discretion for extenuating circumstances (ie: maternity/paternity leave).
+If you are missing class due to a UWSP-related event, ask for an alternative assignment you can complete and hand in. - 2.
 Participation: Students will earn participation points for in-class activities.
-These points cannot be made up.
-The instructor will deduct points for cellphone use during class time.
-Communicate with the instructor before class if there is a reason that you will need to have your cellphone visible during class.
-Accommodations allowing students to earn participation points during absences can be made at instructor discretion for extenuating circumstances (ie: maternity/paternity leave). - 3.
+I will deduct points for cell phone use or inappropriate laptop/tablet use during class time.
+Communicate with me before class if there is a reason that you will need to have your cellphone visible during class.
+Accommodations allowing students to earn participation points during absences can be made at my discretion for extenuating circumstances (ie: maternity/paternity leave). - 3.
 Formative Assignments: Students will be required to complete an activity that corresponds to various course learning topics.
-These assignment descriptions can be found under the Content tab on D2L. - 4.
+There are 15 Formative Assignments.
+Please do not turn the Formative Assignments in before we cover the content in class. - 4.
 Book Project: Each student will read a book about an individual with disabilities and then use the book as the springboard for an assignment about inclusion.
-Students must pick a book from the list provided by the instructor.
-There are fiction and nonfiction books from which to select.
-A detailed description for the assignment is posted on D2L under the Content tab, as is the book list. - 5.
+Students must pick a book from the list provided.
+There are fiction and nonfiction books from which to select. - 5.
 Practicum Assignment: Complete a 10-hour practicum in a general education classroom setting with children with exceptionalities (settings can include Physical Education, Spanish, Third Grade, English, etc classrooms; but not Special Education classrooms).
 After completing your practicum, write the Practicum Reflection Paper. - a.
 Try to utilize practicum sites outside of Stevens Point, if possible.
 If you need to use a Stevens Point practicum placement you should attend one of the UWSP Education Practicum Fair sessions. - b.
 The intent of this practicum experience is for you to observe how the general education teacher adapts for and supports the students with special needs who are included in a general classroom setting. - c.
-Your assignment should include: Practicum Hours Log, Practicum Evaluation Form, Practicum Reflection Paper.
-These assignment descriptions can be found on D2L. - 6.
-School of Education ePortfolio: Develop the appropriate sections of your School of Education ePortfolio (description, analysis, and reflection of a standard; credentials).
-Follow the directions posted on D2L for how to DropBox your eportfolio. - 7.
-Midterm Exam
+Your assignment should include: Practicum Hours Log, Practicum Evaluation Form, Practicum Reflection Paper. - 6.
+School of Education ePortfolio: Develop the appropriate sections of your School of Education ePortfolio (description, analysis, and reflection of a standard; credentials). - 7.
+Midterm Exam - 8.
+Final Exam